vinala/vinala/readme.md

 You can install next release of Fiesta via [Composer](https://getcomposer.org/) by running the command of Composer `create-project` in your terminal:

 	composer create-project fiesta/fiesta projet_name dev-next --prefer-dist

+###  Apache

+Fiesta comes with `.htaccess` file that uses URL rewriting, if you use Apache, Be sure you have enabled the extension `mod_rewrite`

 ### Fiesta Requirements